 Bus to Pisa from Florence

-While the two bus companies, Terravision and Autostradale, run regular buses to and from Pisa Airport and Florence Airport into the Florence city centre, they don’t actually go into Pisa itself.
-The train to Pisa from Florence is so reliable, fast, and cheap, that they don’t even bother trying to compete.
+There are two main bus companies, Terravision and Autostradale, run regular buses to and from Pisa Airport and Florence Airport into the Florence city centre, they don’t actually go into Pisa itself.
+The train to Pisa from Florence is so reliable, fast, and cheap, that you may not want to consider this option.

 Driving to Pisa from Florence